slayerjk/go-multiotp-ldap-users-web-portal/README.md

 > multiotp -urllink user
 ```

-If found - generate QR's svg and paste it into template.
+* If found - generate QR's svg and paste it into template.
+* If not - print "NOT FOUND !" in QR placeholder of page.

 3) To reissue using MultiOTP cli:
 ```
 multiotp -delete user
 multiotp -ldap-users-sync
 ```
-and the again get current QR.
+and then again get current QR logic.